mcognetta/mcognetta.github.io/posts/lichess-compressor-world-championship-analysis.md

 ![the blunder 18. ..
 Nb2??](/assets/lichess-compressor-championship-post/nb2.png)

-From an entropy standpoint we see a clear difference in play.
+From an entropy standpoint, we see a clear difference in play.
 The Lichess compressor uses an average of ~4.4 bits per move for encoding.
 Gukesh and Ding required an average of 4.98 and 5.21 bits, respectively, indicating that they deviated significantly from established thought.